JohanACHARD/EMG_preprocessing_onset_detection/README.md

 ## EMG toolbox

-The EMG processing functions used in this repository are largely based on the **MyOnset** toolbox developed by Laurent Spieser, with additional custom adaptations for the present processing pipeline.
+The EMG processing functions used in this repository are largely based on the **MyOnset** toolbox developed by L. Spieser, with additional custom adaptations for the present processing pipeline.

 Original MyOnset toolbox:
 https://github.com/lspieser/myonset